GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/pre-process/README.md

 This environment represents the most specific utility of the framework and it is designed to preprocess time series datasets of ***quaternions*** or ***3D vectors***; such, for example, those obtained while measuring any type of movement with sensors on a certain subject.
 To ensure your dataset fits the requirements, make sure to have a look at the **input dataset format** section.

 This document includes the following sections:
-- Input dataset format.
+- Input dataset format
 - Environment architecture
-- Usage guide & configuration file.
+- Usage guide

 If you also want to know more about quaternions: https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation